Does Homeowners Insurance Cover Storage Units?

 • Water damage from burst pipes (not flooding)

-Personal property coverage depends on your policy limit and the item's value.
-For example, if artwork worth $2,000 is stolen from your storage unit and your limit for high-value items is only $1,500, your insurance won't fully cover the artwork's value, even if your total personal property limit is higher.
-Adding scheduled personal property coverage can increase your limits.
+Personal property coverage is based on your policy limit and the item's value.
+If an artwork worth $2,000 is stolen from your storage unit and your limit for high-value items is only $1,500, your insurance won't fully cover the artwork's value, even if your total personal property limit is higher.
+Adding scheduled personal property coverage increases your limits.

 When Doesn’t Homeowners Insurance Cover Items in Storage Units?